ARE YOU READY TO collaborate WITH US?

 - For consideration, these steps must be followed or your application will not be considered.

-- Second, tell me in your e-mail in no more than 2 paragraphs about why you want to be a counselor.
+- Second, tell me in your e-mail in no more than 2 paragraphs why you want to be a counselor.

 - Finally, why are you interested in pursuing supervision with me.